ChrisRisner/chrisrisner.github.io/_posts/2015-11-17-Getting-Started-With-Node-js-on-Azure.markdown

 ## Pulling Down the Code

 The next step is to pull down the code so we can make changes and push it back up to Azure.
 FTPS is always an option and it's enabled for all web apps if you want to use that.
 Since we installed Git up above though, let's use that.
 Return to the Azure portal and your web app.
 Up above where we clicked on *Browse* go ahead and click on *Settings*.
 This will open a Settings blade with many different options.
 If you're new to Azure, the first thing you need to do is scroll down until you find *Deployment credentials* and click on that.
 Here you can set a username and password to use with both Git and FTPS.
 The username will need to be unique so you may have to try a couple times before you succeed.
 Once that is done and saved, return to Settings and click on *Continuous Deployment* and then click on *Choose Source*.
 There are a number of options we can connect our site to including Visual Studio Online, OneDrive, Local GIT, GitHub, BitBucket, Dropbox, and External Repository.
 Today we're interested in pulling down the sample code that was already generated (as opposed to deploying from an existing code source elsewhere) so choose **Local Git Repository** then hit *Ok*.
-You'll now be taken to a blade that says *No deployments found* becuase we haven't deployed any changes yet.
+You'll now be taken to a blade that says *No deployments found* because we haven't deployed any changes yet.
 Return to Settings and go to the top and find *Properties*.
 Scroll down on the Properties blade until you find *GIT URL* and copy the url.
 Return to the terminal and clone your repo with the following:

 `git clone <yourGitUrl>`